+44 (0)20 7045 0600

 We recognise the importance of building fund portfolios that are not wholly dependent for their success on a narrow range of investment outcomes.
 We, therefore, combine the assets in our funds to offer a measure of protection under a range of different scenarios.
 Careful consideration is also given to the implementation of our investment decisions and we use momentum and sentiment indicators to help refine our timing.

 We use information from many sources, not just macro-economic data releases, in coming to our views.
-We invest in economic research produced by selected economists and strategists in order to challenge and improve our decision making.
+We invest in economic research produced by selected economists and strategists to improve our decision making.
 Our investment process involves frequent meetings with specialist managers investing across the spectrum of different asset classes and regions and we also draw on their observations and experience when reviewing our strategy.

 We focus on our strengths and only invest in high-conviction ideas, seeking to avoid consensus thinking.
 Our consistent emphasis on forward-looking data and our strong valuation discipline often lead us to consider out-of-favour assets and help us as we aim to avoid over-hyped markets and investment bubbles.